lingfei-daniel-lu/lingfei-daniel-lu.github.io/_pages/about.md

 About Me
 ======
-I am a final-year PhD candidate in [Economics](https://econ.hkust.edu.hk/homepage) at [HKUST Business School](https://bm.hkust.edu.hk) of the [Hong Kong Unversity of Science and Technology](https://hkust.edu.hk).
+I am a final-year PhD candidate from the [Department of Economics](https://econ.hkust.edu.hk/homepage), [Business School](https://bm.hkust.edu.hk), [Hong Kong Unversity of Science and Technology](https://hkust.edu.hk).

 I received my Master of Philosophy in Economics and Bachelor of Science in Economics and Finance from [HKUST Business School](https://bm.hkust.edu.hk) in 2022 and 2020.
 I was a visiting scholar at [Columbia Business School](https://business.columbia.edu) of [Columbia University](https://www.columbia.edu) in 2025.